 The poem, perhaps unusually for Armitage, is a response, and a serious one, to an incident of international significance.
 It is also modelled closely on Hardy's The Convergence of the Twain, (Reflections: pages 57-58).
 However, comparison of the Armitage and Hardy is not required.
 The Armitage poem describes the site of the Twin Towers, Ground Zero, after the destruction quite objectively, a reporter's style, as if the event has numbed the mind.
 Moving details are recorded, but left to speak for themselves: "windows ... papered/with faces of the disappeared".
 In the last verses, the "force/still years and miles off" (geographically and ideologically?) makes contact as different worlds collide.
 No judgement is offered about the conflicting values of these worlds.
-The candidate's personal response to the poem is asked for (is it powerful/moving?) and should be supported by textual detail.
-There should be evidence in answers of personal engagement, and, in the best, detailed and insightful comments on the language.
+Basic responses will show some awareness of what the poem is about.
+They will move through the bands as understanding becomes clearer and better supported.
+The best will show a reasonably developed understanding and try to comment on Armitage's language and its effect.

-Question 7b (16 marks) SIMON ARMITAGE Explore the ways in which Armitage vividly brings a character to life in EITHER About His Person OR Poem.
+Question 7b (11 marks) SIMON ARMITAGE What vivid impressions of a character does EITHER About His Person OR Poem convey to you?
 Remember to support your ideas with details from the poem you choose.

 Understanding of, and some personal engagement with, the poem are looked for here.
 The life of the unnamed man in About His Person is vividly conveyed by his possessions, and by the description of his person in the final two lines.
 Sympathy for the man, who, it seems, took his own life ("a rolled-up note of explanation") is likely.
 The unnamed man in Poem, with his all-too-human contradictions, is again objectively described by recounting what he did, allowing the reader to come to his/her own judgement.
-Basic responses will make some relevant comments on the chosen poem, with some textual reference.
+Basic responses will make brief comment on one of the poems.
 They will move through the bands as personal engagement and textual support become more developed.
-The best will explore, with skill and insight, exactly how Armitage's writing brings the character so vividly to life.
+The best will offer comment on some aspect of the language.

-Question 7c (16 marks) SIMON ARMITAGE How does Armitage's writing make the violence so disturbing in EITHER Gooseberry Season OR Hitcher?
+Question 7c (11 marks) SIMON ARMITAGE What do you find particularly disturbing about the violence portrayed in EITHER Gooseberry Season OR Hitcher?
 Remember to support your ideas with details from the poem you choose.